-Forest-dependent wildlife species that are of conservation concern within this ecoregion have been identified through regional, national and international conservation planning.
-For example, species-specific plans have been developed for the recovery of threatened and endangered species such as Louisiana black bear (Ursus americanus luteolus) (U. S. Fish and Wildlife Service 1995), and ivory-billed woodpecker (Campephilus principalis) (U. S. Fish and Wildlife Service 2006).
+Forest-dependent wildlife species that are of conservation concern within this ecoregion have been identified through Regional, National, and International conservation planning.
+For example, species specific plans have been developed for the recovery of threatened and endangered species such as Louisiana black bear ([Ursus americanus luteolus], U. S. Fish and Wildlife Service 1995) and ivory-billed woodpecker (Campephilus principalis], U. S. Fish and Wildlife Service 2006).
 Conservation plans for more relatively abundant species that are of conservation concern have been addressed via habitat conservation plans: birds (Twedt et al. 1999, Rich et al. 2004), reptiles and amphibians (Gibbons et al. 2000, Semlitsch 2003, Bailey et al. 2006), and bats (North American Bat Conservation Partnership 2006, Mississippi Department of Wildlife, Fisheries, and Parks 2005; Anderson 2006).
 Other species remain abundant, such as mallards (Anas platyrhynchos), wood ducks (Aix sponsa) and American woodcock (Scolopax minor), but are of management concern for annual harvest (North America Waterfowl Management Plan 1986, 2004; Kelly and Rau 2006).
+Not surprisingly, nearly all of these species are dependent upon large expanses of bottomland forest at a landscape scale and complex forest structure within forest stands for all or part of their annual life cycle.
 We believe these priority species may function as umbrellas for other bottomland wildlife species, wherein meeting their habitat needs provides habitat for many other species.